grace-notes/website/contents/topics/life-of-christ.md

 sake, (30) experiencing the same conflict which you saw in me, and now hear to be in me.”

-· This is the experiential encouragement element of the role model; to tell those whom you lead that you experience the same kind of sufferings that they do.
+&bull; This is the experiential encouragement element of the role model; to tell those whom you lead that you experience the same kind of sufferings that they do.

-· Hebrews 4:15 reiterates the principle with reference to Christ.
+&bull; Hebrews 4:15 reiterates the principle with reference to Christ.
 “For we do not have a high priest who cannot sympathize with our weaknesses, but One who has been tempted in all things as we are, yet without sin.”